hari-bhandari/react-modal-dom/README.md

 # react-modal-dom
-Simple and customizable modal with react
+Lightweight and customizable modal with react